robincornett/scriptless-social-sharing/README.md

 ## Changelog

+### 3.1.2
+* fixed: SMS link behavior
+* fixed: custom color CSS for custom buttons when using flexbox
+* fixed: block script enqueue
+* fixed: custom buttons now have access to query args, base URL filters, which are preferable to filtering the final URL

 ### 3.1.1
 * changed: HTML character decoding before URL encoding
 * fixed: updated WhatsApp URL to use the API link instead of the shortened link due to issues on mobile